apivideo/api.video-python-client/README.md

 api.video is an API that encodes on the go to facilitate immediate playback, enhancing viewer streaming experiences across multiple devices and platforms.
 You can stream live or on-demand online videos within minutes.

-# api.video Python api client
+# api.video Python API client

 api.video is an API that encodes on the go to facilitate immediate playback, enhancing viewer streaming experiences across multiple devices and platforms.
 You can stream live or on-demand online videos within minutes.